vanessadenardin/portfolio/README.md

         <link href="https://fonts.googleapis.com/css2?family=Lato&family=Lora:wght@500&family=Permanent+Marker&display=swap" rel="stylesheet">
     </head>
 ```
+### JavaScript
+Although it was not yet learned in class, JavaScript was suggested as an approach to make the navigation bar more responsive.
+So I used the code available on the instructor's repository GitHub, making the modifications that fit my website portfolio.

 ### Git
 used for source code management tracking changes made to the website portfolio files, as well as to record that could allow me to revert to a specific version when needed.